mrrazonj/TextRPG/documentation/Skills.md

 3. Deals 700% absolute attack damage, 5% + [STR * 0.15 + DEX * 0.15] chance to instantly kill enemy,
    costs 6 AP and 80% of maximum health

-Note 1: Bosses can't be instantly killed, but they will instead be dealt an additional 400% damage,
+Note: Bosses can't be instantly killed, but they will instead be dealt an additional 400% damage,
       and nullifying their AP income for 2 turns